-The Initial Stability Period is the period of time lasting 12 months during which the employee is either:

-- 1) Considered health insurance eligible and must be offered coverage, or; - 2) Is not considered eligible and coverage need not be offered.
+- c.
+Initial Stability Period The period of time lasting 12 months during which the employee is either: - Considered health insurance eligible and must be offered coverage, or; - Is not considered eligible and coverage need not be offered.

 For new part-time and temporary employees, the ISP must begin after their IMP and any IAP.
 For those determined to be eligible, their ISP must be the same length as the Standard Stability Period.